ABS-CBN: Operations

-ABS-CBN Studios now serves as the core of the ABS-CBN brand, acting as the umbrella for all of the company's content production and distribution operations, including television, film, music, events, talent management, and production facilities.
+ABS-CBN Studios was created on January 5, 1962.
+It now serves as the core of the ABS-CBN brand, acting as the umbrella for all of the company's content production and distribution operations, including television, film, music, events, talent management, and production facilities.
 The studio comprises several divisions and works alongside various ABS-CBN subsidiaries, each specializing in areas such as cable channels, international distribution, and digital services.
-ABS-CBN Studios supplies programming to affiliated platforms owned by ABS-CBN Corporation and collaborates with a range of broadcasting partners to reach wider audiences across cable, streaming, and digital media.
-With a mix of long-running hits and successful new titles, ABS-CBN Studios aims to remain a leading content provider in the Philippines and worldwide.
+ABS-CBN Studios supplies programming to affiliated platforms owned by ABS-CBN Corporation and collaborates with a range of broadcasting partners across cable, streaming, and digital media.
+In 2021, the division was rebranded as ABS-CBN Entertainment, but later adopted its current name in 2024.

-The origins of ABS-CBN Studios date back to 1962, when it produced its first television program, laying the foundation for what would become one of the Philippines’ most prolific and influential content producers.
-Through decades of innovation and expansion, the company transformed from a single production unit into a unified umbrella brand, overseeing a wide array of creative and technical operations across multiple media platforms.

-In 2020, the division was rebranded as ABS-CBN Entertainment to emphasize its shift toward digital-first content and multi-platform distribution.
-It later adopted the name ABS-CBN Studios, highlighting its expanded role in integrated content creation, collaboration, and global distribution across broadcast, cable, and digital platforms.

 Television

 ABS-CBN Studios produces a wide range of television content including TV series, variety shows, and game shows for ABS-CBN affiliated platforms.
-The division, also called the ABS-CBN Entertainment unit, has from its inception focused on the creation and production of television shows, serving as the company's primary creative force for decades until it expanded and transformed into an integrated, multi-platform content producer.
+The division, also called the ABS-CBN Entertainment unit, has from its inception focused on the creation and production of television shows.
+Its production companies include Dreamscape Entertainment and Star Creatives Television.

-ABS-CBN Studios comprises several major production groups with distinct creative visions: